Euphotic representations and rigid automorphic data: The hyperspecial cases

 Recall that $Q$ denotes another parabolic subgroup of $G$, the level at $0$, chosen in such a way that any Borel subgroup $B_\psi\subset G_\psi$ acts on the partial flag variety $G/Q$ with an open almost free orbit.
 This is equivalent to requiring that $G/P_\psi\times G/Q$ is a spherical $G$-variety and

 where $\Phi_G$ is the set of roots of $G$ and $L_Q$ is the Levi quotient of $Q$.

 \sss{} Stembridge \cite{St03} has classified pairs of parabolic subgroups $(P_{\psi},Q)$ such that $G/P_{\psi}\times G/Q$ is $G$-spherical.
-In type $A$ this was preceded by work of Magyar-Weymann-Zelevinsky \cite{MWZ99}.
+In type $A$ and $C$ this was preceded by work of Magyar-Weymann-Zelevinsky, see \cite{MWZ99} and \cite{MWZ00}.
 In this classification, the following are the ones that satisfy the dimension equality \eqref{dim eq}.
 There are no examples of exceptional types.

 \sss{Notation}

 In the sequel we will concentrate on the case where $G$ is one of the groups $\SL(V), \Spin(V)$ or $\Sp(V)$, for some finite-dimensional vector space $V$ over $k$ ($\ch(k)\ne2$) equipped with a quadratic form in the case $G=\Spin(V)$ or a symplectic form in the case $G=\Sp(V)$.